 Note that private fostering is defined as 'when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent, person with parental responsibility, or a 'close relative'.
-(Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts).
+(Close relatives are defined as step-parents, grandparents, brothers, sisters, uncles or aunts.
+It does not include great-aunts or uncles, great grandparents or cousins).
 This is a private arrangement made between a parent and a carer, for 28 days or more.
 Box Hill School recognizes its mandatory duty to inform Surrey Social Care of any pupils with such arrangements.